Walgreens The Thread

 In most cases, treatment for prediabetes focuses on a two-pronged approach: making lifestyle changes to reduce the risk of type 2 diabetes and carefully monitoring blood sugar levels to ensure that the problem doesn’t worsen over time.
 A prediabetes care plan may include:

-- Weight management: If you’re overweight or obese, losing as little as 5% to 7% of your body weight could make a positive impact on blood glucose levels.
+• Weight management: If you’re overweight or obese, losing as little as 5% to 7% of your body weight could make a positive impact on blood glucose levels.
 A healthy diet and exercise plan can contribute to weight loss.
+Making these changes can cut your risk of developing type 2 diabetes in half.

 Checking your blood sugar at home

 Your healthcare provider may ask you to check your blood sugar levels at home.
-Keeping tabs on your numbers will allow your provider to evaluate the effectiveness of your prediabetes management plan and diagnose type 2 diabetes early if the condition worsens.
+Keeping track of your numbers will allow your healthcare provider to evaluate the effectiveness of your prediabetes management plan and diagnose type 2 diabetes early if the condition worsens.

 One way to check your blood sugar is with a glucometer, which measures glucose levels in small blood samples you collect by pricking your finger with a device called a lancet.
 You apply a drop of blood to a test strip, which you insert in the device to get your reading.